CERT-Polska/karton/docs/task_headers_payloads.rst

 .. warning::

-    These two filter styles don't mix, and wildcard patterns only work at the top level.
+    Filter styles don't mix well, and wildcard patterns only work at the top level.
     For example, the following won't work as expected:

     .. code-block:: python